by-jp/www.byjp.me/content/notes/twitter/75965287643615233/index.md

 - from-twitter
 - chris
 ---
-Not entirely sure as to either the 'oldschool' or 'hip-hop'ness of all these tracks, but they got beats\! /cc {{< friend "chris" >}}
+Not entirely sure as to either the 'oldschool' or 'hip-hop'ness of all these tracks, but they got beats! /cc {{< friend "chris" >}}